This link was provide by David Blevins, Class of 1965

 Bud Lansing, Robert Lansing, Dale Larson, Emerson Larson, John Lea, Joseph Lea,

-Clifford Link, Donald F. Link, Donald R. Link, Leon Link, Lynmore Link, Norbert
+Clifford Link, Donald F. Link, Donald R. Link, Leon Link, Lynmore Link, Norbert Link,

 Norman Link, Raymond Link, Vincent Link, Wayne Linville, Eugene Malone,